keesiemeijer/php-basics-tutorial/README.md

 ?>
 ```

 See those semicolons at the end of each PHP statement!
-This code will display a web page with `I want to learn PHP`.
+This code will display `I want to learn PHP`.

 To recap

+* PHP files have a `.php` file extention
 * PHP files can contain PHP and HTML.
 * PHP code needs to be inside opening and closing PHP tags and have a semicolon after each statement.
 * You only need the opening PHP tag if the file only contains PHP code